junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 16611

-> in the section heading, by striking “Program evaluation” and inserting “Advisory committee”;
+> in the section heading, by striking “ Program evaluation ” and inserting “ Advisory committee ”;

 | | |
 |---|---|